filecoin-project/lotus-docs/content/en/storage-providers/get-started/tasks/index.md

 ### Prove Replica Update 2

 In the Prove Replica Update 2 phase, the output from the Prove Replica Update 1 task gets compressed into a smaller proof using zk-SNARKs.
-The zk-SNARK genereated after the Prove Replica Update 2 can verify that the new data is encoded in the new sealed sector, and is small enough to be suitable for a blockchain.
+The zk-SNARK generated after the Prove Replica Update 2 can verify that the new data is encoded in the new sealed sector, and is small enough to be suitable for a blockchain.
 The generation of the zk-SNARK can be done by the CPU or accelerated by using a GPU.

 ## Tips